What Is Impressionism in Art & Film? Definition & Examples

 Claude Monet’s Impression, Sunrise captured the harbor of Le Havre with loose brushwork and a focus on light and atmosphere.
 The painting gave the Impressionist movement its name after a critic used the word dismissively.
 It emphasizes perception over detail, marking a radical shift away from academic precision.

 The movement formally began in 1874 when a group of artists held an independent exhibition outside the official Salon.
-Monet’s painting Impression, Sunrise (1872) gave the movement its name after critics used the term dismissively.
-Over time, the label stuck, and the group’s radical break from traditional techniques became a defining force in modern art.
+Monet’s Impression, Sunrise (1872) gave the movement its name after critics used the term dismissively.
+Over time, the label stuck, and the group’s break from academic technique became a major force in modern art.

 Visual Characteristics of Impressionism